Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Introduction

-where the new input $v$ is given by the time derivatives $y^{(\kappa)}$, and hence the closed-loop system possesses the linear input-output behavior $y^{j,(\kappa^j)}=v^j$, $j=1,\ldots,m$.
+where the new input $v$ is given by the time derivatives $y^{(\kappa)}$, and hence the closed-loop system possesses the linear input-output behavior $y^{j,(\kappa^j)}=v^j$, $j=1,\dots,m$.
 Note that here $v$ corresponds to lower-order time derivatives of the flat output than in the dynamic feedback \eqref{eq:intro_dynamic_feedback}.
 Under the assumption that measurements or estimates of the generalized Brunovsk\'y state $\tilde{x}_B$ are available, it is then straightforward to achieve in a second step a linear and decoupled tracking error dynamics for the components of the flat output with arbitrarily placed eigenvalues.
-The practical superiority of a quasi-static tracking control over a dynamic one as mentioned above has been demonstrated e.g. in \cite{KugiKiefer:2005}.
-However, feedback \eqref{eq:intro_quasistatic_feedback} is not a feedback of the original state $x$ of \eqref{eq:intro_nlsys}, and the same applies to the additional feedback which achieves the desired tracking error dynamics.
-Since except for static feedback linearizable systems a generalized Brunovsk{\'y} state $\tilde{x}_B$ is not equivalent to the original state $x$ via a state transformation $\tilde{x}_B =\Phi_x(x)$, determining the required time derivatives of the flat output from available measurements is not a straightforward task.
+The practical usefulness and good performance which can be achieved with a quasi-static tracking control has been demonstrated, e.g., in \cite{KugiKiefer:2005}.
+However, feedback \eqref{eq:intro_quasistatic_feedback} is not a feedback of the original state~$x$ of \eqref{eq:intro_nlsys}, and the same applies to the additional feedback which achieves the desired tracking error dynamics.
+Since except for static feedback linearizable systems a generalized Brunovsk\'y state $\tilde{x}_B$ is not equivalent to the original state~$x$ via a state transformation $\tilde{x}_B =\Phi_x(x)$, determining the required time derivatives of the flat output from available measurements is not a~straightforward task.

 The aim of the present paper is to propose a method which combines the advantages of both above-mentioned approaches while avoiding their drawbacks.
 The solution of the considered problem requires two steps.
 First, a linearizing quasi-static feedback